 Simple wills are written without additional clauses, and, as the name implies, they only fulfill one major purpose: they dictate who gets what.
 Some might argue that a simple will is one that authoritatively divides property equally between the surviving next of kin.
 However, a simple will is, simply, any last will and testament that only lists beneficiaries and their respective share of the estate, alongside one or more potential administrators/executors.
 It’s within a person’s interest to name more than one executor in case the first pick refuses or passes away before the will can be amended.

 A set of simple rules and standards apply.
 Simple wills today are usually digitally typed, printed, and signed by the testator and several witnesses.
 Once the will is notarized, it is official.
 Wills can be amended, and similarly, these amendments require witnesses.
 Witnesses are mandatory to help ensure that a will isn’t written and signed under duress or coercion, or faked.
 A will created without any witnesses may be argued as valid but must in some shape or form be proven to be legitimate in a probate court.
 Not all states accept these types of wills that have not been witnessed.

-Holographic wills are types of wills that are usually found as a handwritten note.
+Holographic wills are types of wills that are usually found as handwritten notes.
 They may be deathbed wills or written in conditions where other means of creating a will were not available (such as in a combat zone).
-Holographic wills can be the results of a life-threatening situation, or a last-minute decision to create a will before death.
+Holographic wills can be the results of a life-threatening situation or a last-minute decision to create a will before death.
 Not all states accept holographic wills.